Making a COVID-19 Plan

 We know that people with SCI who need hands-on personal care cannot practice physical distancing during these tasks.
 You might consider using face masks at these times.
 Please refer to the Queensland Government website for the latest guidance that may be relevant to you and your supports.
 Have a conversation with your service provider about how they can protect themselves and you.

 - a handwashing and mask wearing sign on the door

 - having a supply of soap, clean towels, gloves and hand sanitiser (but don’t stockpile)

-- asking supports if they have reviewed the Queensland Government information for people with disability, support workers and carers and completed the Australian Governments’ COVID-19 free training module https://covid-19training.com.au/index.php .
+- asking supports if they have reviewed the Queensland Government information for people with disability, support workers and carers and completed the Australian Governments’ COVID-19 free training module.

 Do you regularly use medications and health supplies (consumables)?